Bookies face U-turn on British betting machine wager cut

 UK to bring forward stake limits in move set to cost Paddy Power Betfair €53m

-Studies have linked the terminals to a rise in problem gambling in the UK.
+Studies have linked betting terminals to a rise in problem gambling in the UK.
 Photograph: Getty

 Britain’s finance minister Philip Hammond is expected to bring forward new rules for betting machines that could cost Irish gambling giant Paddy Power Betfair up to £46 million a year (€52.8 million).